Joshua Santarpia, PhD

 •Associate Director of Academic Affairs, GCHS

-Dr. Joshua L. Santarpia is an Associate Professor in the Department of Pathology, Microbiology and Immunology program director for Biodefense and Health Security Degree Program at the University of Nebraska Medical Center.
-Additionally, he is both the Interim Associate Director of Academic Affairs and a Scholar for the Global Center for Health Security.
-He is also the science and technology advisor for the National Strategic Research Institute at the University of Nebraska.
+Dr. Joshua L. Santarpia is a Professor in the Department of Pathology, Microbiology and Immunology, Associate Director for Academic Affairs in the Global Center for Health Security, and Chair of the Medical Sciences Interdepartmental Area Graduate Program at the University of Nebraska Medical Center.
+He is also an advisor to the National Strategic Research Institute at the University of Nebraska.
 He completed his graduate studies at Texas A&M University and has held past positions at the Edgewood Chemical and Biological Center, the Johns Hopkins University Applied Physics Laboratory, and immediately prior to joining UNMC was a distinguished staff member at the Sandia National Laboratories.
 His work is generally in the field of aerobiology, the study of airborne microorganisms.
-He has worked extensively on biological sensors, building and facility sensing networks, and has developed aerosol measurement tools, including those for unmanned aerial vehicles and for biodetection/collection activities for both the U.S. Department of Defense and Department of Homeland Security.
-He has worked extensively to understand optical and other signatures that can be used to detect and identify biological aerosol and study how those signatures change over time.
+He has worked extensively on biological sensors, building and facility sensing networks, and has developed aerosol measurement tools, including those for unmanned aerial vehicles and for biodetection/collection activities.
+He has worked extensively to understand optical and other signatures that can be used to detect and identify biological aerosol and studied how those signatures change over time.
 He has developed novel methods to study bioaerosol hazards in medical environments.
-Most recently, he has applied these methods to characterizing SARS-CoV-2 aerosol in the patient environment and characterizing aerosol risk in public spaces.
+Most recently, he has applied these methods to characterizing SARS-CoV-2 aerosol in the patient environment, nosocomial transmission of disease and characterizing aerosol risk in public spaces.